Auth Providers

 All authentication providers support restricting access to specific email domains, using the "Email Domains" field in the configuration UI.

-to allow all email domains, or a comma-separated list of domains to restrict access to those domains.
+to allow all email domains - Specify a comma-separated list of domains to restrict access

 would only allow users with email addresses ending in example.com